Wisconsin vs. High Point odds, time, March Madness predictions: 2026 NCAA Tournament picks from proven model

 The 12th-seeded High Point Panthers battle the fifth-seeded Wisconsin Badgers in the first round of the NCAA Tournament West Region on Thursday.
 High Point is coming off a 91-76 win over Winthrop in the Big South Tournament championship game on March 8, while Wisconsin dropped a 68-65 decision to top-seeded Michigan in the Big Ten Conference semifinals on Saturday.
 The Panthers (30-4), who also won the Big South Conference regular-season title at 15-1, have won 14 games in a row.
 The Badgers (24-10), who finished fifth in the Big Ten at 14-6, have won five of six.

 Tip-off from Moda Center in Portland, Ore., is set for 1:50 p.m.
 ET.
 This will be the first meeting between the schools.
 Wisconsin is a 10.5-point favorite in the latest High Point vs. Wisconsin odds, while the over/under for total points scored is 162.5.
+The Badgers are at -543 on the money line (risk $543 to win $100).
 Before making any Wisconsin vs. High Point picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every college basketball game 10,000 times.
 It entered the 2026 NCAA Tournament on a sizzling 11-1 run on its top-rated over/under college basketball picks dating back to last season, and is on a 28-22 run on top-rated CBB side picks.
 Anyone following its college basketball betting advice at sportsbooks and on betting apps could have seen strong returns.